-Given orally, as an injection, rectally, or intravenously, these medications help reduce inflammation by suppressing the immune system and are usually given to help with moderate to severe Crohn’s and ulcerative colitis symptoms.
+Given orally, as an injection, rectally, or intravenously, these medications help reduce inflammation by suppressing the immune system and are usually given to help with moderate to severe Crohn’s and UC symptoms.
 Steroids are not intended for long-term use.

 A type of Crohn’s disease that affects only the colon.
 Symptoms include diarrhea, rectal bleeding, and disease around the anus (abscess, fistulas, ulcers).

 Passage of excessively frequent or excessively liquid stools.